 Last updated: November 2020

-Although validity periods on certificates have shortened, most IT professionals don’t frequently touch their TLS/SSL configuration daily.
+Although validity periods on certificates have shortened, most IT professionals don’t frequently touch their TLS/SSL certificate configuration daily.
 Many touch their key material once a year or so — whenever they need to change certificates.
 Sometimes tracking and managing these certificates and corresponding key material can be difficult, leading to time spent hunting down the path where these items reside.

 This post will help you locate your private key; the steps to do so vary by web server OS.
 We’ll cover the most common operating systems below, but first, let’s explain some basics about private keys.